Axel Rudakubana: How violence-obsessed teen unleashed horror at kids’ dance class

 The frenzied attack was described as like a scene from a disaster film when he targeted the girls while a teacher and a grandfather nearby bravely tried to defend the class

-When Axel Rudakubana got into a taxi in summer last year, the country had no clue of the horrors he was about to unleash on the town of Southport - and the resulting backlash which would spread across the UK in the following weeks.
+When Axel Rudakubana climbed into a taxi last summer, the country had no clue of the horrors he was about to unleash on the town of Southport – or the resulting backlash which would see riots erupt across the UK.

-The then 17-year-old travelled by taxi to the Hart Space, where he ambushed a class of children aged between six and 11 who were starting their summer holidays at a Taylor Swift-themed dance class in Merseyside.
+Wearing a green hoodie, a surgical face mask and armed with a kitchen knife, the 17-year-old travelled five miles from his family home to the Hart Space, where he ambushed a class of girls aged between six and 11 who were starting their summer holidays at a Taylor Swift-themed dance class in Merseyside.

-The frenzied attack, launched at around 11.50am on 29 July, was described as like a scene from a disaster film when he targeted the girls while a teacher and a grandfather nearby bravely tried to defend the screaming children.
+The frenzied attack, launched at around 11.50am on 29 July, was described as like a scene from a disaster film when he targeted the screaming girls while a teacher and a grandfather nearby bravely tried to defend them.

-Eight more children suffered stab wounds and five were left in a critical condition.
+Eight more children suffered stab wounds and five were left in critical condition.

 However, officials maintain the incident – which sparked a string of far-right riots and civil unrest across the country – is not being classed as a terror attack because he was not inspired by any terrorist ideology.